joshuadefreitas/Portfolio/README.md

 ### Data Scientist · Analytics Engineer · AI Systems Builder

 This portfolio collects the work I do across **deep learning**, **market microstructure**, **forecasting**, and **data engineering**.
-Everything is crafted with research-grade structure and production‑grade code.
+Everything is crafted with research-grade structure and production-grade code.

 ---